This page comprises one section of

 Wilson was, we must acknowledge, easy to dislike.
 A self-righteous moralist, he presented himself to the world as both a political and a spiritual authority.
 Steiner probably disliked Wilson from the moment he caught wind of him.
 But Steiner's aversion to Wilson certainly increased manyfold after the First World War erupted in 1914.
 From Steiner's perspective, Wilson committed unforgivable sins.
 Wilson refused to acknowledge the justice of German's war aims; he failed to accept or comprehend the glorious German national mission and spirit.
 Almost from the moment the war began in Europe, Wilson betrayed an unspoken bias in favor of Great Britain.
 And, eventually, as US President, Wilson led America into war as an ally of Great Britain — he pitted the material wealth and might of the USA against Steiner’s beloved Germany.
 Worse yet — far worse — at the end of the war, Wilson presided over the drafting of a peace treaty that severely punished Germany.
 Steiner could not forgive Wilson's many sins.
 (Wilson had promulgated high-minded principles for a just peace.
 He was hailed by multitudes, all around the world, as a prophet of peace and justice.
 Germany surrendered in the expectation that Wilson's principles — the famous Fourteen Points — would guide the armistice negotiations.
 They did not.)

 This is an important insight we need to bear in mind.
 Steiner was just like everyone else, despite his claims.
-He was worse than most of us, in some ways: He was an Elmer Gantry, a Marjoe, a Jim Bakker.
+He was worse than most folks, in some ways: He was an Elmer Gantry, a Marjoe, a Jim Bakker.
 A fake.
 But fundamentally, he was just a guy.
 And he saw Woody as an appalling competitor for the slot of top banana, the glorious would-be savior of modern mankind.

 And here’s another important insight we can gain.
 Begging your indulgence, I will now return to quote #73, above, and spin it out at greater length.
 I think you’ll find it illuminating.
 Comparing the work of Herman Grimm, a German, and Woodrow Wilson, the demonic American, Steiner said: